 - Mirrors adjusted

 Next, you’ll learn what the controls do.
 You probably have a pretty good idea already, but the instructor won’t take anything for granted.
-They’ll give you a rundown on steering, what all the pedals do (three in a manual, two in an automatic) and the gearlever and handbrake.
+They’ll give you a rundown on steering, what all the pedals do (three in a manual, two in an automatic) and the gear lever and handbrake.
 Ask them to repeat anything that isn’t clear to you.

 You’ll learn how to pull away.
 Each and every time you move off you have to be safe as well as in control of the car.
-That means checking in your mirrors, looking over your shoulder to check your blind spot, and signalling before moving off: mirror, signal, manoeuvre, or MSM for short.
+That means checking in your mirrors, looking over your shoulder to check your blind spot, and signaling before moving off: mirror, signal, manoeuvre, or MSM for short.

 To pull away smoothly you’ll need to learn how to balance the clutch and throttle, and find the ‘biting point’ (you’ll hear the engine note change and the car will want to move forwards).
-You’ll learn how to stop without stalling, and will find out how to use the gears.
+You’ll learn how to stop without stalling and will find out how to use the gears.

 It’s going to be okay!